A founder building a personal brand on LinkedIn

 Your personal brand can open the door.
 Your company brand can deliver the result.

-People may first follow a founder because of their thinking.
-Then they discover the business behind that person.
+People may first follow a founder because of their thinking, then discover the business behind that person.
 That is one reason founder-led visibility can be so powerful.

 How Founders Build a Personal Brand on LinkedIn